lawrencejones/pgsink/README.md

 This tool connects to a Postgres database via logical replication, creating the plumbing required to subscribe to changes on tables within a specific schema.
-These changes are then pushed into a sink destination, which at time of writing is GCP Pub/Sub.
+These changes are then pushed into one of the supported sink destinations.

 ```
 pkg/changelog     // Schema & Modification types, the public output types